South West Cornwall Photography Workshops

-Our base for pick ups and drop offs will be the ideally situated Keigwin House Guest House in Penzance.
-Please make your reservation directly with Stuart or Fran and let them know you are on the photography workshop when you book.
-Alternative accommodation is available at The Pendennis b&b in Penzance.
+Our base for pick ups and drop offs for the April workshop will be the ideally situated Glenleigh Guest House in Marazion.
+Please make your reservation directly with Phil or Sue by telephone and let them know you are on the photography workshop when you book for the best available rate.

 Moderate – Good

 Some of the ground will be uneven, particularly on the beach, and there will be a degree of mostly flat walking to access some of the locations.
 The pebbles and rocks on the beach are also likely to be slippery.

 - DSLR or mirrorless camera with ideally both wide angle and telephoto lenses

 - Cable/remote release

 - Whilst not essential, you will benefit from bringing neutral density graduated filters; a polariser and a neutral density filter.